 What purpose does social anxiety serve?

-If we go back to the evolutionary roots of social anxiety, it’s really just a way to display submissive behaviour and avoid attack from a potential aggressor.
+If we go back to the evolutionary roots of social anxiety, it’s really just a way to display submissive behavior and avoid attack from a potential aggressor.

 Avoiding gaze, turning away, behavioral inhibition, and fear grin are all submissive behaviors that low-ranked primates display to dominant primates.5